exflickr/flamework/README.md

     docker build -t flamework .
     docker run -ti -p80:8081 -p443:4331 --name=flamework --rm flamework

-Your local flamework copy should now be listening on ports `8081` and `4331` Docker randomly chose.
-Use `docker ps` to see them.
-To run tests, you can do:
+Your local flamework copy should now be listening on ports `8081` and `4331`.
+Use `docker ps` to verify them.
+Once the container is running, to run tests you can do:

     docker exec -ti flamework make test